Soaring billions: SA-born Tesla CEO Elon Musk's riches soar after Trump win

-- Donald Trump's US presidential election triumph did massively for tech billionaire Elon Musk
+Donald Trump Win Deepens Elon Musk’s Pockets, Political Analyst Explains What It Means for SA

-- The South African-born SpaceX owner added about $15 billion to his staggering net worth
+- Donald Trump secured victory in the US elections after clearing several key battlegrounds before the final tallying of results

-- Trump secured victory after clearing several key battlegrounds before the final tallying of results
+- Trump's US presidential election triumph did wonders for tech billionaire Elon Musk, as it soared his staggering net worth

-- A political analyst spoke to Briefly News about what it would mean for a Musk investment in SA
+- Political analyst Sithembile Mbete spoke to Briefly News about what Trump's win would mean for a Musk investment in SA

-WASHINGTON DC — The 2024 US election has brought interesting results, notably for SA-born tech billionaire Elon Musk, after his endorsed candidate, Donald Trump, rose to the highest top on Wednesday, 6 November 2024.
+Do not miss an opportunity to join FREE webinar by Briefly News.
+AI in Action: Practical Skills for Creative Professionals.
+Register here: https://corp.briefly.co.za/ai-in-action-workshop

-A Trump surrogate, Musk, whom the new president-elect acknowledged as a "new star" during his victory speech at his Mar-a-Lago, Palm Beach resort in Florida, harbours his own political ambitions.
+WASHINGTON DC — The 2024 US election has brought interesting results, notably for SA-born tech billionaire Elon Musk, after his endorsed candidate, Donald Trump, won on Wednesday, 6 November 2024.

 Musk gets richer after US election results